opentox/opentox.github.com/_posts/2012-05-02-using-ist-opentox-virtual-appliance.md

 **The IST Opentox Virtual Appliance is a tool that facilitates using IST's developments.**

-Bringing a native version of IST's server components to every relevant platform natively is not feasible.
+Bringing a native version of IST's server components to every relevant computer platform is not feasible.
 IST's efforts concentrate on Linux, which is versatile and suited for both, Desktops and servers.
 For other platforms (such as Mac OS and Windows), consider using a virtual machine (VM).
 Besides bringing the code to different platforms, VMs have features such as adjustable (virtual) hardware, snapshots ("frozen" states of the system that can be recovered), or easy backup (by exporting the VM to a file).
 Moreover, the contents of a VM can be easily extracted to real (physical) hardware.
 IST uses VirtualBox for VM deployment, but other systems (such as VMWare) are easily supported.
 This is, however, not covered here.